ejeklint/WLoggerDaemon/Station_protocol.md

 Forecast indicator is a number were 0 is Partly cloudy, 1 is Rainy, 2 is Cloudy, 3 is Sunny and 4 is Snowy.
 It's available both for absolute and relative pressure.

+_To do: check if the forecast for relative pressure is correct_

 <table>
 	<tr><th>Length</th><th>8</th><th>Example: <code>00 46 ed 03 ed 33 56 02</code> </th></tr>
 	<tr><th>Byte</th><th>Data</th><th>Comment</th></tr>